Click here to print (PDF)

 A stakeholder is defined as any person interested in the Rock Island Clean Line, including, but not limited to: individual landowners; federal, state and local government entities and agencies; tribal organizations; elected officials; local businesses and business organizations; non-governmental organizations; and civic and community organizations.

-Clean Line will seek to acquire transmission line easements to construct, operate and maintain the transmission line.
-We will use a stakeholder outreach process that is methodical, transparent, and compliant with each state’s differing laws and regulations.
+The project will use a stake holder outreach process that is methodical, responsible, transparent, and compliant with state laws and regulations.
 Right-of-way agreements will be negotiated individually with each landowner and will depend on many factors including, but not limited to:

 Our team of professionals and consultants are experienced in the industry, particularly in building relationships with landowners.
 It is our goal to work proactively with the communities and landowners that will be affected.
 We will be available to address stakeholders' concerns at every point throughout this process.